 Official Definition: (adj.)—understood, though not clearly or directly stated

-You may have heard the phrase “it goes without saying,” to describe something that is understood despite not being explained verbally.
-If so, then you already comprehend the meaning of the college vocabulary word implicit to some extent.
+You may have heard the phrase “it goes without saying” to describe something that is understood despite not being explained verbally.
+If so, you already comprehend the meaning of the word implicit to some extent.
 According to Merriam-Webster, implicit means “capable of being understood … though unexpressed: implied.”
 Synonyms include:

 As an illustration of the word’s definition, think about how you might feel if an advisor asks you if you’re serious about pursuing your college degree.
 You may be offended and clam up, presuming the answer is implicit in your enrollment.